🏛️ Government

 Santee City Council Meets Tonight, With Agenda Packet Now Posted Online

 Santee residents who want to follow city business tonight can review the April 8 agenda packet before the 6:30 p.m. meeting at City Hall.
-The city says regular council meetings are held in the Council Chamber, with live public comment available in person.
+The city’s event page lists the meeting location and links readers to the agenda.

 Via City of Santee